Canada-Hong Kong relations

 Bilateral relations

-Canada is represented in the Hong Kong Special Administrative Region and the Macao Special Administrative Region by its consulate general in Hong Kong.
-For mainland China, Canada is represented by the Embassy of Canada to China in Beijing and its consulates general.
+Canada is represented in the Hong Kong Special Administrative Region (SAR) and the Macao Special Administrative Region (SAR) by its consulate general in Hong Kong.
+For mainland China, Canada is represented by the Embassy of Canada to China in Beijing and three consulates general located in the regions.

 Canada’s bilateral relations with Hong Kong reflect longstanding and comprehensive commercial, political and people-to-people ties.
-In addition to deep-rooted historical ties, the people of Canada and the people of Hong Kong share common values, among them respect for the rule of law, human rights and individual freedoms.
+In addition to deep-rooted historical ties, including jointly defending Hong Kong during World War II, the people of Canada and the people of Hong Kong share common values, among them respect for the rule of law, human rights and individual freedoms.

-Canada’s presence in Hong Kong is also reflected in the existence of many Hong Kong-Canadian associations, such as the Chinese Canadian Association, the Canadian Club of Hong Kong, the Canadian University Association, and 28 other active Canadian university and college alumni associations.
+Canada’s presence in Hong Kong is also reflected in the existence of many Hong Kong-Canadian associations, such as the Chinese Canadian Association, the Canadian Club of Hong Kong, the Canadian University Association, and 29 other active Canadian university and college alumni associations.
 The Canadian Chamber of Commerce in Hong Kong is one of the largest Canadian business organizations outside Canada, with over 1,200 members.
 Hong Kong has a mature, trade- and services-driven economy with a per capita GDP (at purchasing power parity) comparable to Canada’s.
-Hong Kong has a solid, well-capitalized banking system, free market environment, established legal institutions and world-class infrastructure.
-Hong Kong has consistently been designated one of the world’s freest economies by various international indexes and rankings.

 Trade relations